ashbabkhan2/predict_customer_churn_project/README.md

 - Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity

 ## Project Description
-In this project we have to test a churn_notebook.ipynb file we make two main file using that notebook file first is churn_notebook.ipynb and second is churn_script_logging_and_tests.py all we have to do to follow best practices and avoid repeatition of code.
+In this project we have to test a churn_notebook.ipynb file we make two main file using that notebook file first is churn_library.py and second is churn_script_logging_and_tests.py all we have to do to follow best practices and avoid repeatition of code.

-churn_notebook.py file contain functions which we have to test using the churn_script_logging_and_test.py file
+churn_library.py file contain functions which we have to test using the churn_script_logging_and_test.py file

 To test the file we have to run command in terminal